Planning Your Transfer

 - Nursing Degree Guide

 - Online Universities & Colleges Guidebook

 The Presidential Scholars Program (PSP) is a selective program for high-achieving students who have recently graduated from high school.
 Presidential Scholars receive expert transfer guidance that will enhance transfer to a competitive college or university including assistance with transcript review, transfer course selection and advisement, college search strategies, college application assistance, and scholarship opportunities.
 Presidential Scholars can also take advantage of the many transfer articulation agreements available at Bristol.

 To qualify, students must meet the following criteria:

-- Acceptance to BCC as a full-time student.
+- Acceptance to Bristol as a full-time student.

 - Competitive SAT scores or placement in the top 20 percent of high school class.

-- Commitment to transferring to a private institution.
+- Interest in transferring to a private and/or competitive institution.